B-Movie might be the first video that captures the essence of all that happened in West Berlin in the 80s.

-B-Movie gives you a first person point of view of what West-Berlin in the 80s used to look and feel like.
-The movie is narrated by Mark Reeder, a musician and record producer responsible for discovering the teenage Paul van Dyk, and features a wide number of people, from Nick Cave to Tilda Swinton, who once cycled the Berlin Wall in Cycling The Frame.
+B-Movie gives you a first-person point of view of what West-Berlin in the 80s used to look and feel like.
+The movie is narrated by Mark Reeder, a musician and record producer responsible for discovering the teenage Paul van Dyk.
+It features a vast number of people, from Nick Cave to Tilda Swinton, who once cycled the Berlin Wall in Cycling The Frame.

 In 1986, (experimental filmmaker) Knut Hoffmeister organised a party behind the squatted Bethanien hospital in Kreuzberg to celebrate 25 years of the wall.
 Just like they did in ’81, they painted the wall white and used it as a screen for their Super 8 movies.
 This time they projected their movies right across the ‘death strip’ onto a house in East Berlin.
 There was no censorship, no regulations – everybody could do what he or she wanted.

-These are the words from the director Jörg A. Hoppe and shows a little piece of what you are going to be able to see on the cinemas from May 21th on.
+These are the words from the director Jörg A. Hoppe and shows a little piece of what you are going to be able to see on the cinemas from May 21st, 2015, onwards.

 If you like what you read here, you should join our Discord channel; there, you will find a place for open discussions about all the themes we talk about here, and it is a free space for you to share your questions, comments and suggestions.